This site requires a more recent version of Adobe Flash Player to function properly.

 Tightening trucking capacity

-Declining fleet sizes and a lack of truck drivers have significantly tempered the freight transport capacity of the trucking industry.
-The Hours-of-Service safety regulation for commercial vehicle drivers has also put pressure on trucking capacity by limiting the number of working hours for truck drivers.
+Declining fleet sizes and inadequate availability of truck drivers have significantly tempered the freight transport capacity of the trucking industry.
+The Hours-of-Service safety regulation for commercial vehicle drivers has put pressure on trucking capacity by limiting the number of working hours for truck drivers.
 The tight trucking capacity will lead to high volumes of freight shifting to railroads.
 As the demand for railroads’ services increase, so will their pricing power.

 Growth in the U.S. economy

 The U.S. has seen healthy growth in the past few years, driven by growth in sectors such as automotive, industrials, and housing.
 The growth in crude oil and natural gas production have also had a major role to play.
 CSX has benefited from this growth through an increase in carloads for its Industrials, Housing & Construction, and Automotive segments.
-The IMF forecasts the U.S. output to grow 3.1% in 2015 and 2016, compared to 2.4% in 2014, which indicates that the growth in these sectors is likely to persist.
+The IMF forecasts the U.S. output to grow 2.6% in 2016 and 2017, following on from 2.5% in 2015, which indicates that the growth in these sectors is likely to persist.
 (Link) This should help drive CSX carloads in the coming years.

 Weak coal market

-The falling fuel prices have acted as a double-edged sword for the railroad industry.
-On the one hand it has reduced the fuel surcharge that railroads add to their prices, thereby eating into their top line, while on the other, it has reduced fuel expenses, leading to improved operating income.
+The decline in fuel prices has been a double-edged sword for the railroad industry.
+On one hand, it has reduced the fuel surcharge that railroads add to their prices, thereby eating into their top line, while on the other, it has reduced fuel expenses, which has helped offset the impact of lower fuel surcharge revenues on profits.
+The decline in fuel surcharge revenues has resulted in a decline in average revenue per carload across shipments of various commodities despite core pricing gains in the case of certain commodity shipments.

 How Does Trefis Modelling Work?